Maidstone (film): Music

-Analysis
+Themes

 Filmmaker Michael Mailer, Norman Mailer's son, credits Maidstone as a sociological statement and an embodiment of the "indulgence to the point of mental hazard" that ultimately caused the 1960s to "implode."

 The character of Norman Kingsley was based on Robert F. Kennedy as the next "cool" political candidate.
 According to Sarah Bishop, Maidstone's purpose was to "demonstrate the violence" caused by media representations of individuals who had the cultural authority and technological power to shape these representations.
 Driven by the assassinations of the 1960s, Maidstone serves as a test of counterculture's promised political equality and social freedoms' ability to "hold up under the spotlights."

 Feminist response

-Mailer's director character was considered a male chauvinist.
+Mailer's director character Kingsley was considered a male chauvinist.
 At one point in the film, referring to his ability to analyze women, Kingsley says, "I wish women were horses.
 I would be a multi-millionaire."
 His take on the Hollywood casting couch portrayed a director conducting cruel interviews with women.
 Lines were sometimes blurred between his character and Mailer himself, so he received much scorn from supporters of the women's movement in the 1970s.
 "In Maidstone, all the interviews are with women and each is crueler than the next.
 I paid for that for 40 years," said Mailer.
 "The women's movement picked it up as if it were manna from heaven.
 They had found their number-one sexist pig in America."
 Mailer viewed feminism as "potentially, part of the drift toward totalitarianism," which inspired the book The Prisoner of Sex, which he wrote as a response to the movement.
 Additionally, during a town hall meeting hosted by a group of feminists, Mailer stated that "the whole question of women's liberation is the deepest question that faces us."

 John D'Amico references "Chapter Four: Instructions to the Cast" to illustrate the treatment of actresses as "needling and taunting," as Mailer's character Kingsley calls one woman a "ninny" if she refuses to strip for a scene.
 In addition to nitpicking over one actress' wrinkles, Kingsley makes racist remarks toward a Black actress by demanding that she "be a slave to be a good actor."